Wilderness Electives for Medical Students

 University of South Carolina - Wilderness Medicine Elective

-The South Carolina Wilderness Medicine Course is now in its 14th year and continues to grow and improve.
-Open to fourth year students and residents of any specialty, the course involves several components including classroom instruction, outdoor laboratory sessions and a 4-5 day wilderness excursion involving rescue scenarios, canoeing, hiking, and camping.
-Fundamentals of search and rescue, survival training and wilderness emergencies will be practiced and reviewed.
-Plenty of leisure time is set aside for day hikes, rafting, canoeing, fishing, or just reflecting on the days adventures.
+The South Carolina Wilderness Medicine Course is now in its 21st year and continues to grow and improve.
+Open to fourth year medical students and residents of any specialty, the course involves several components including classroom instruction, outdoor laboratory sessions, a trip to the U.S. National Whitewater Center, a 4-5 day wilderness excursion involving rescue scenarios, camping, plus a 3 day backpacking trip on the Appalachian Trail.
+Fundamentals of search and rescue, survival training, and wilderness emergencies will be practiced and reviewed.
+Plenty of time is available during the course for extracurricular activities.
 By the end of the course the participants should have an understanding of the epidemiology, physiology and clinical practice of Wilderness, Environmental, and Travel Medicine.

 University of Utah - Wilderness Medicine Elective

 This course is taught both on the campus of the University of Utah in Salt Lake City and in incredible Moab, Utah.
 Will include both lectures and practical skills sessions with scenario training.
 Students will certify in Advanced Wilderness Life Support (AWLS).
 2 week elective, but accomodations available for students requiring a 4 week experience (Ohio State, Michigan, others).